 Now let’s walk all the way through to the net profit (remember this should equal 9% of the adjusted revenues).

 This happens to equal 7.72% of the contracted price.

-Based on the above information, you can mathematically see that even at an 85% markup on costs of construction, it will be tight to make a 9% profit on the adjusted contract price.
+Based on the above information, you can mathematically see that even with an 85% markup on costs of construction, it will be tight to make a 9% profit on the adjusted contract price.
 You are really talking about a 7.75% overall profit on the contracted revenues.
 Again, review the risks involved in being a contractor, look at all the auxiliary costs via direct and overhead.
-It is apparent that even at 9% profit, this is a difficult business to own.
+It is apparent that even at 9% profit, this is a difficult business to prosper.
 In the model above, I assumed the contractor paid himself about $85,000 a year in a salary to get this profit.
 In effect, if you have contracted revenues of $1,348,300 ($1,200,000 divided by the adjusted contract % of .89) then you will earn a total of $225,280 before taxes.
 You should expect taxes of approximately $51,800 plus payroll withholding for Social Security and Medicare of $6,502.
 Therefore your final take home cash at year end equals $166,963.
 Remember this only happens in the best years of business, about 4 out 10 years of construction.
 There will be about three years of just your salary as the company will do its best to cover costs during this lean period.
 Finally, this take home amount covers owning the business, industry risk, and your management compensation.
-This is a tuff business to make a good profit.
+This is a tuff business to make a good profit; however, it is very rewarding business.
 Act on Knowledge.